The Ultimate eCommerce Guide to Affiliate Marketing

 Let’s dive in.

-There are 2 ways to set up an affiliate program.
+There are 2 ways to set up an affiliate marketing program.
 You can either use your own tool or connect to one of the large affiliate networks.
 Each one has its pros and cons and we actually did both.

 Let’s talk about creating your own affiliate program first.